bbc/childrens-games-starter-pack/docs/og-object.md

 ratio dynamically.

 ##### og.goFullScreen()
-Directs the browser to load the playpen page directly, resulting in the game reloading and filling the browser window.
+Directs the browser to load the Playpen page directly, resulting in the game reloading and filling the browser window.
 This is only useful if the game is currently embedded in an iframe.